jdoubleu/frontend-boilerplate/README.md

 **Thank you!**

 ## License
+This software is under [MIT License](LICENSE).
+You are free to copy, modify, distribute this boilerplate.
-This software is unlicensed, so you can build your own software upon it and may add another license or create new boilerplates out of it, etc.
+You can build your own boilerplate upon it or bootstrap a theme out of it.

 However this software uses several tools and programs which have different licenses.